blakepercy/DepartureBoard/README.md

 yarn start
 ```

-## To start the entire application from the JAR file
+## To start the entire application from the compiled JAR file
 Create the JAR file for the application:
 ```bash
 mvn package